 Us, You and the Law:

 Like many other states, NC has passed a law (The Woman’s Right to Know Act ) which dictates to each woman seeking an abortion “This is how you must decide whether or not to have a baby.”
-By law, we must provide you with information in accordance with the State law over the phone at least 72 hours before you can consent to and have an abortion.
+By law, we must provide you with information in accordance with the State law in person at least 72 hours before you can consent to and have an abortion.
 This is not fair or necessary, and it is an inconvenience for you, but it is the law.
 You will learn all the details about this if you call or come by the clinic for more information and/or to make an appointment.
 Accurate, science-based information needed to help you in your decision will also be available.

 - No one is allowed in the clinic without a valid I.D.